One Million B.C.: Production

 Producer Hal Roach hired D. W. Griffith to produce this film and Of Mice and Men, writing to him, "I need help from the production side to select the proper writers, cast, etc. and to help me generally in the supervision of these pictures."

 Griffith reportedly wrote a script based on a French novel by Eugene Roche.

-Although Griffith eventually disagreed with Roach over the production and parted, Roach later insisted that some of the scenes in the completed film were directed by Griffith.
+Although Griffith eventually disagreed with Roach over the production and departed, Roach later insisted that some of the scenes in the completed film were directed by Griffith.
 This would make the film the final production in which Griffith was actively involved.
 But cast members recall Griffith directing only the screen tests and costume tests.
 When Roach advertised the film in late 1939 with Griffith listed as producer, Griffith asked that his name be removed.

 Victor Mature had just made his film debut in Hal Roach's The Housekeeper's Daughter.
 Roach had signed him to a seven-year contract.

 "Griffith did all the tests", recalled Mature.
 "He tested for six months.
 I don't know what he was looking for.
 They'd have been better off letting the old man direct the picture.
-One day he just wasn't around any more."
+One day, he just wasn't around any more."

 Lon Chaney Jr. had just made Of Mice and Men for Roach.

 "I had to 'ugh' my way through that picture", said Mature.

 The film was nominated for two Academy Awards: Best Musical Score (Werner R. Heymann) and Best Special Effects (Roy Seawright, Elmer Raguse).
-The "dinosaurs" and "prehistoric mammals" seen in the film include a pig in a rubber Triceratops suit, a man in an Allosaurus suit, Asian elephants with fake tusks and fur made to look like Woolly Mammoths, Two dogs, Brahman cattle with fake horns and fur made to look like muskoxen, a sun bear cub, a six-banded armadillo with horns glued on to look like a Glyptodont, a young alligator with a Dimetrodon-like sail glued on its back, a rhinoceros iguana, a snake, a coati played as an oversized Megistotherium, a monitor lizard, an Anolis and an Argentine black and white tegu.
+The "dinosaurs" and "prehistoric mammals" seen in the film include a pig in a rubber Triceratops suit, a man in an Allosaurus suit, Asian elephants with fake tusks and fur made to look like mastodonts, Two dogs, Brahman cattle with fake horns and fur made to look like muskoxen, a sun bear cub, a six-banded armadillo with horns glued on, a young alligator with a Dimetrodon-like sail glued on its back, a rhinoceros iguana, a snake, a coati, a monitor lizard, an anole, and an Argentine black and white tegu.